ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Version 2.0.3 of the DevSecOps Application Lifecycle Management released :   Version 2.0.3 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

-Building on the previously released feature of using a JSON to specify custom pipeline properties, version 2.0.3 further simplifies the configuration of the CI, CD and CC pipelines.
-All of the default pipeline properties and any custom properties are now set using the CI, CD and CC JSON variables.
-The only exception to this are the tool integration properties for the repositories that get created upon the initial set up of the toolchains.
-Having the properties together benefits the user by removing the problem of having to locate the exact variable that corresponded to a specific pipeline property.
-The name of the pipeline property as presented in the JSON variable matches how the property appears in the pipeline properties.

-This update is a breaking change and before updating from a previous release, it is important to take note of the current properties and their values for the pipelines in the CI, CD and CC toolchains.
-You will have to take the step of updating the JSON variables for the CI, CD and CC toolchains to mirror the previous setup.
-Please use the following files as your templates and fill in the values according to your previous pipeline property values.
-Any previously specified custom properties and can also be added.
+**Simplified pipeline configuration**: All default and custom pipeline properties are now set using a single JSON variable for each pipeline type (CI, CD, and CC).

+Changes and Improvements

+- Streamlined pipeline configuration and management
+- Improved usability with JSON variable names matching pipeline property names
+- Reduced complexity with all pipeline properties in one place

+This update is a breaking change.
+Update with caution.
+To ensure a smooth transition, follow these steps:

+1. Record current pipeline properties and values for CI, CD, and CC toolchains.
+1. Update JSON variables using the following templates:
+    - For the Kubernetes flavor of the toolchains, use [CI JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/ci-properties.json), [CD JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/cd-properties.json) and the [CC JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/cc-properties.json).
+    - Alternatively for the Code Engine flavor, use [CI JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/ci-properties.json), [CD JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/cd-properties.json) and the [CC JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/cc-properties.json).
+1. Add any previously specified custom properties to the updated JSON variables.
 {: #note}

-For the Kubernetes flavor of the toolchains, use [CI JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/ci-properties.json), [CD JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/cd-properties.json) and the [CC JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/kubernetes/cc-properties.json).

-Alternatively for the Code Engine flavor, use [CI JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/ci-properties.json), [CD JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/cd-properties.json) and the [CC JSON](https://github.com/terraform-ibm-modules/terraform-ibm-devsecops-alm/blob/main/solutions/code-engine/cc-properties.json).

 The most common variable type is the text property which takes the form:
 ```JSON